-- Paying attention and using body language to show you're listening. - Showing you understand, by paraphrasing what's been said. - Never talking over the interviewer. - Asking insightful questions.
+- Paying attention and using body language to show you're listening - Showing you understand, by paraphrasing what's been said - Never talking over the interviewer - Asking insightful questions responding to general questions activity general interview questions.

-Responding to general questions

 A lot of the interview will consist of the interviewer asking you general questions, which you can prepare for beforehand.
 Remember, you don't have to memorise your responses, but putting them on paper will help to jog your memory during the interview.
 Here's how to practise: